Harshit2609/Python_Wordcloud/README.md

-# Simple Wordcloud Generator using Python By fetching data from Wikipedia Pages..
+# Simple Wordcloud Generator using Python by fetching data from Wikipedia Pages..